kodexArg/apprunnertest2/README.md

 - Environment variables set
 - Automated startup script with uv and Gunicorn
 - Migrations and superuser created automatically
+- **Explicit and detailed test suite:**
+  - S3 integration and write tests implemented and passing
+  - Application tests for views and models are run explicitly and provide detailed logs

 ## 4. Ejecución explícita y detallada de tests